sp-merrow/sp-merrow/README.md

 - 👋 Hi, I’m @sp-merrow
 - 👀 I’m interested in programming, music, and DIY handyman projects
 - 🌱 I’m currently learning Information Technology at George Mason University
-- I'm working on learning more Python, and this is where I'm going to post project files I've written so I can document my progress.
+- Currently I'm working on learning more Python, and this is where I'm going to post project files I've written so I can document and share my progress.
+- As I learn other languages, frameworks, etc. I'll also post projects from those as well.

 <!---